camerongillette/BABYWOLF-REAPER-ACTIONS/README.md

 ## Installation

 1. Download the actions
-2. Place them in your REAPER Scripts folder
+2. Place them in your REAPER Scripts folder (%appdata%\Reaper\Scripts on Windows)
 3. Import them into REAPER's Action List

 ## Author